n0-ware/microsoft-notes/Azure/AZ-900/A Cloud Guru/Azure Fundamentals/Compute (D)/Azure Container Service.md

 > _Creation Date:_ `=this.file.cday` _Last Modified:_ `=this.file.mday`

-Azure Container Service (ACS) is a cloud-based container deployment and management service which provides a platform for Docker container orchestration.
+Azure Container Service (ACS) delivers cloud-based container orchestration, emphasizing Docker.

+> **Question**: Select which Azure service you should choose to run an application with the following requirements: - All software dependencies are bundled with the application source code - Bundled application is portable - Provision and run compute only when needed to save costs - Minimal management overhead
+>
+> **Answer**: Containers fulfill the requirement to bundle an application with its dependencies and ensure portability.
+Azure Container Instances allows you to only run your container when needed and have lower management overhead compared to a fully orchestrated Azure Kubernetes Service option.
 ## Key Points

-- ACS simplifies the creation, configuration, and management of a cluster of virtual machines that are preconfigured to run containerized applications.
+- ACS offers streamlined creation, configuration, and management of VM clusters, preconfigured for containerized applications.
-- Containers can package any computing load along with their dependencies, promoting portability and reducing issues associated with dependency management.
+- Embraces **containerization** to encapsulate workloads and their dependencies, enhancing portability and dependency management.

 ### Benefits

-1. **Manage Application Dependencies**: All the dependencies are included in the container image which ensures consistency across environments.
-2. **Reduced Overhead**: Containers are independent of the operating system reducing the dependency on OS updates.
+- **Dependency Management**: Containers include every required dependency, ensuring uniformity across stages.
+- **Overhead Reduction**: Container independence from OS cuts down reliance on OS-level updates.
-3. **Increased Portability**: Containers can be deployed virtually anywhere, regardless of the operating system or hardware.
+- **Portability**: Seamless deployment regardless of the environment's OS or hardware.
-4. **Efficiency**: Development, deployment, and maintenance processes are simplified and scaling becomes easy.
+- **Efficiency**: Simplifies development, deployment, and scaling.
-5. **Consistency**: Containers maintain consistency across different environments, providing reliability to operations teams.
+- **Reliability**: Provides consistent behavior across environments.

 ### Workflow

-- A typical workflow includes creating an application or process (workload), packaging it into a container, and deploying it to Azure Container Service.
+- Develop an application, containerize it, and deploy to ACS.
-- This process integrates smoothly with the standard software development lifecycle (SDLC).
+- Seamless integration with conventional software development lifecycles.
-- Utilizing on-demand container instances can provide cost efficiency by only using and paying for resources when they are needed.
+- **Cost-Efficient**: Only pay for active container instances, optimizing resource usage.